CheezItMan/ada-pets-node/README.md

 ## Testing Requirements

 There are tests for each of the waves in the `test/` directory, there is one file per wave.
-For example you can run the Wave 1 tests with `jest test/wave1.test.js`.
+For example you can run the Wave 1 tests with `npm test test/wave1.test.js`.

 Use the tests to help you verify each wave's completion.
 We expect by project submission that all tests will pass.